 EXAMPLE 2: TUMOR-INFILTRATING LYMPHOCYTE (TIL) AND CAR-T THERAPIES

-Calyx has experience supporting imaging trials in cell therapy and understands the evolution of imaging findings in patients undergoing such therapeutic
+Perceptive has experience supporting imaging trials in cell therapy and understands the evolution of imaging findings in patients undergoing such therapeutic

 intervention.
 This allows us to ensure appropriate guidance is documented in the imaging charter and independent readers are trained to provide an assessment in consideration of such novel therapeutic intervention.